Tyrael122/UnionFind/README.md

 # `union(a, b)`
 The union function will store the actual bucket data in the lowest index of the array, and a reference to that data in the highest index.

-Let's look at an example of the union function: `union(0, 1)`.
+Let's look at an example of the union function: `union(0, 1)`. <br>
-When performing the union of 0 and 1, the bucket at the zeroeth index in the array of buckets is going to store the values 0 and 1, and so be like '[0, 1]'.
+When performing the union of 0 and 1, the bucket at the zeroeth index in the array of buckets is going to store the values 0 and 1, and so be like `[0, 1]`.
 A reference to that bucket will be stored in the index one, represented by `ref(0)`.

 So, a bucket array with a capacity of 10 would look like this after the union operation: <br>